 Design of Reconfigurable Manufacturing Systems

 Modern manufacturing systems require fast and effective adaptation to fluctuating market conditions and product diversification.
 This high level of adaptability can be achieved through the use of Reconfigurable Manufacturing Systems (RMS), which should be based on modular equipment that is easily integrated, scalable, convertible in terms of functionality, and self-diagnosable.
-Major components of RMS are Reconfigurable Machine Tools that enable online system adaptation to facilitate manufacturing of diverse products through change of position and/or orientation of modules, modules swapping, and adding additional axes and/or spindles as needed.
+From Sequential Control Systems to Reconfigurable Machine Tools, RMS components must enable online system adaptation to facilitate manufacturing of diverse products through change of position and/or orientation of modules, modules swapping, and adding additional degrees of freedom and/or end effectors/spindles as needed.
 To achieve this, RMS necessitate the use of a dynamic controller architecture that is distributed, fully modular and self-configurable.
+Read more

 Safety recalls of pacemakers and implantable cardioverter defibrillators due to firmware problems affected over 200,000 devices between 1990 and 2000, comprising 41% of the devices recalled.
 Despite increasing complexity of cardiac pacemakers, the only method currently used to check for correctness of the device operation is unit testing based on a playback of pre-recorded electrogram signals.
 This open-loop "tape" testing is unable to check for safety violations due to inappropriate stimulus by the pacemaker, highlighting the need for interactive closed-loop verification and testing of such systems.
 We have created a model-driven development framework for safety-critical implantable cardiac devices that includes integrates system modeling, verification, model-based WCET analysis, simulation, modular code generation, and testing.
 To enable the framework, I have developed the UPP2SF tool for automatic translation of verified models (in UPPAAL) to models that may be simulated and tested (in Simulink).
 The translation guarantees that verified abstract models over-approximate the detailed models used downstream for simulation and code generation, thus ensuring that the closed-loop safety properties are retained through the tool-chain.
 More»